-Caring for your Leather
+Caring for your leather

 Fine leather deserves good care.
 The appropriate treatment of a leather item depends upon its condition, or the degree of deterioration when treatment is started.

-Leather deteriorates largely by four means
+Leather detiorates largely by four means

 - Oxidation is most readily seen in very old dry leather, with surface cracking and flaking, and over-all weakness.
 Oxidation will eventually turn leather to dust.
 Oxidation is reduced by a thorough impregnation with a leather care lotion.
 Leather items should not be sealed in a display case and forgotten - they must be kept moisturized.